 Closing date for applications is February 22, 2020.

 You’ll join a small and enthusiastic team who are passionate about continuous improvement and software quality.
 Things like TDD/BDD, continuous delivery, strong collaboration and DevOps are part of our culture.
-We’re looking for someone to add to the team who can bring a deep understanding automated testing and modern infrastructure practices, and help lead understanding in this area.
+We’re looking for someone to add to the team working on Libero Publisher, an open-source publishing platform, as it takes an exciting new direction for the future of scientific communication.

 You care about software systems and you believe development involves a lot more than just computers, configs and code.
 You know getting the best out of a system comes from strong collaboration with the people using it; both on the user side and with the other people in your team.
-You have worked on infrastructure, testing and operations of web services and applications.
-You have spent time using cloud computing and appreciate the flexibility it brings, and you keep up-to-date with new services on offer evaluating them as an extension to the applications you help nurture.
+You have worked with distributed systems in Node.js (or similar) and keep abreast of the latest updates in the OSS and Node.js communities.
+You have spent time using cloud computing and appreciate the flexibility and new services on offer as an extension to the applications you help nurture.
 You care about open-source software and see the value in contributing to the community so that you can help make a difference.

-- Infrastructure is defined in code and automated using Terraform and Helm.
+- Infrastructure is defined in code and automated using Terraform, Kubernetes and Helm.

-- Portable, open server technology (Vagrant, Docker, Docker Compose, Kubernetes, Nginx).
+- Portable, open server technology (Docker, Docker Compose, Kubernetes, Nginx).

-- Open-source continuous integration and testing (Selenium, Jenkins, Jest, Pytest).
+- Open-source continuous integration and testing (Jest, GitHub Actions).

-- Monitoring, logging and metrics (New Relic and Loggly).
+- Monitoring, logging and metrics (New Relic, BigQuery and Loggly).

 The post is a permanent position, 37.5 hours per week, and offers a competitive basic salary and benefits.
 The post holder will be required to work at the eLife office in Cambridge (UK), and applicants must be able to demonstrate the right to live and work in the UK to be considered for the vacancy.